Our Team

 Kenya V. Martin

 Prior to joining CFF, Ms. Martin held roles as a Grants Compliance Officer and Director of Grants Management with the City Colleges of Chicago, managing up to $25 million in federal, state, and private grant funds annually.
-During fiscal year 2019, Ms. Martin was directly responsible for securing over $1.7 million in new federal and state grants to support innovative programming for City Colleges of Chicago students.

-Ms. Martin is both a Chicago Public Schools and City Colleges of Chicago alumnus, and has studied Organizational Leadership at Roosevelt University.
+Ms. Martin is both a Chicago Public Schools and City Colleges of Chicago alumnus and has studied Organizational Leadership at Roosevelt University.
 She is passionate about Education and excited to be a part of CFF to support fundraising initiatives for all CPS students.

 Andréa Banks